Dysferlin: Interactions

 Dysferlin has been shown to bind to itself, to form dimers and perhaps larger oligomers.
 It can also has been shown to interact with Caveolin 3 in skeletal muscle, and this interaction is thought to retain dysferlin within the plasma membrane.
 Dysferlin also interacts with MG53, and a functional interaction between dysferlin, caveolin-3 and MG53 is thought to be critical for membrane repair in skeletal muscle.
+Its localization to the triad junctions of skeletal muscle and its role in stabilizing calcium signaling suggest that it may also interact with the junctional proteins that regulate calcium release.
+These interactions remain to be identified, however.